g-o-o-s/trex-benchmark-sequence/README.md

   -> list interfaces
 ./dpdk_setup_ports.py -s

+  -> generate config file
 ./dpdk_setup_ports.py -i
-  -> select MAC/Layer2 mode, select your two loopbacked nics
+  -> select MAC/Layer2 mode, select your two loopbacked nics -> come back later when you (1: know what your hardware can do and 2: have a DUT) and select IP/Layer3 mode

 ./t-rex-64 -i --astf
 ```

 [see here for more info on install](https://trex-tgn.cisco.com/trex/doc/trex_manual.html#_download_and_installation)

 ## Help?